 5. Develop or maintain healthy eating and exercise habits.

-Get in the habit of healthy eating and regular exercise before you get pregnant.
+Get in the habit of healthy eating and regular exercise before getting pregnant.
 These habits will help you stay healthy all through your pregnancy and life.

 6. See your dentist.

 It is a good idea to schedule a teeth cleaning, especially if it has been a while since your last trip to the dentist.
-Some studies have shown a link between gum disease and have a premature or low-birth weight baby.
-Getting oral health problems treated before getting pregnant may prevent future health problems in your and your baby.
+Some studies have shown a link between gum disease and having a premature or low-birth weight baby.
+Treating oral health problems before getting pregnant may prevent future health problems in you and your baby.

 7. Stop using birth control.

-Most women are able to get pregnant almost immediately after stopping use of birth control no matter how long you used it.
+Most women can get pregnant almost immediately after stopping birth control, no matter how long you use it.

-Some women who use the birth control shot (Depo-Provera) may take longer to begin ovulating after stopping the shot, so it may take longer to get pregnant.
+Some women who use the birth control shot (Depo-Provera) may take longer to begin ovulating after stopping, so it may take longer to get pregnant.
 It may take up to 13 weeks after your last shot to begin ovulation.
-If you still have not had a period a year after your last shot, see your doctor.
+If you still have not had a period a year after your last shot, see your health care provider.

 8. Figure out when you ovulate.

-By watching and following your menstrual cycle you can track when you have released a egg (ovulation) and are more likely to get pregnant.
+By watching and following your menstrual cycle, you can track when you have released an egg (ovulation) and are more likely to get pregnant.
 You can use a calendar or phone app to track your periods and ovulation to increase your chances of getting pregnant.

-Learn more about your menstrual cycle and ovulation by look at our GETTING PREGNANT section.
+Learn more about your menstrual cycle and ovulation by visiting our GETTING PREGNANT section.